Minsky/SO_Question_AndroidInjectionInTestsWithDagger/README.md

-# How to inject a mock or fake for an injected dependency using Dagger 2.10/2.11 and its AndroidInjector?
+# How to inject a mock or fake for an injected dependency using Dagger and Dagger.Android Versions: 2.10 / 2.11 and its AndroidInjector?

 This project presents a complete solution of an Android problem I had, when trying to replace components in integration tests injected by Dagger 2.11 with AndroidInjector.